 About

-The Wisconsin Office of Rural Health will host 3 sessions of the Wisconsin EMS Operations Management and Leadership course, which will be held online.
-Over seven, two-hour online sessions, the instructors will dive into management of daily tasks including on-call schedules and budget development; development and revision of policies and procedures; and identifying and filling out of required state forms.
+The Wisconsin Office of Rural Health will host 3 sessions of the Wisconsin EMS Operations Management and Leadership course this year.
+Over six, two and ¼ hour online sessions, the instructors will dive into management of daily tasks including on-call schedules and budget development; development and revision of policies and procedures; and identifying and filling out of required state forms.

 Who Should Attend?